 For Community Partners

-Every semester, our faculty teach 80-100 different service learning courses.
-By enrolling in those courses, students will provide service to hundreds of agencies in St. Louis.
-The partnerships that are created through these efforts are helping to strengthen urban communities across the St. Louis region.
+Every semester, our faculty teach 80-100 different service-learning courses.
+By enrolling in those courses, students will serve hundreds of agencies in St. Louis.
+The partnerships created through these efforts are helping to strengthen urban communities across the St. Louis region.

-Sometimes the differences between a service-learner and a regular volunteer are not always clear.
+Sometimes the differences between a service learner and a regular volunteer are unclear.
 The important thing to remember is that service learning, while providing an avenue to perform community service with your agency, also places an equal amount of emphasis on academic objectives.
-The students' experiences with your organization will be the "course text" and they will be relating their experiences to what they are studying in class.
+The students' experiences with your organization will be the "course text," and they will relate their experiences to what they are studying in class.

 When you become a community partner with Saint Louis University's Center for Social Action, you are our partner in the education of our students.
 It is designed to be a true collaboration, in that you are providing the student with a hands-on learning experience.
 Without you as our partner, the program would not work, so thank you in advance for all your effort and hard work.

 - Designate someone from your agency as the contact person for students.